YOLO Evolution: A Comprehensive Benchmark and Architectural Review of YOLOv12, YOLO11, and Their Previous Versions: Introduction

-This paper aims to present a comprehensive comparative analysis of the YOLO algorithm's evolution.
-It makes a significant contribution to the field by offering the first comprehensive evaluation of YOLO11, the newest member of the YOLO family.
+This paper presents a comprehensive comparative analysis of the YOLO algorithm's evolution.
+It makes a significant contribution to the field by offering the first comprehensive evaluation of YOLOv12, the newest member of the YOLO family.
 By leveraging pre-trained models and fine-tuning them, we evaluate their performance across three diverse custom datasets, each with varying sizes and objectives.
 Consistent hyperparameters are applied to ensure a fair and unbiased comparison.
-The analysis delves into critical performance metrics, including speed, efficiency, accuracy, and computational complexity, as measured by GFLOPs count and model size.
+The analysis focuses on numerous performance metrics, including speed, efficiency, accuracy, and computational complexity, as measured by GFLOPs count and model size.
 In addition, we explore the real-world applications of each YOLO version, highlighting their strengths and limitations across different use cases.
 Through this comparative study, we aim to provide valuable insights for researchers and practitioners, offering a deeper understanding of how these models can be effectively applied in various scenarios.

-The rest of this paper is organized as follows: Section 2 covers related work.
-Section 3 describes the datasets, the models, and the experimental setup, including the hyperparameters and evaluation metrics used.
-Section 4 presents the experimental results and comparative analysis alongside a discussion.
-Finally, Section 5 concludes with insights drawn from the study.
+The rest of this paper is organized as follows: Section \ref{relatedwork} covers related work.
+Section \ref{sect:benchmark_setup} describes the datasets, models, experimental setup, hyperparameters, and evaluation metrics used.
+Section \ref{sect:benchmark} presents the experimental results, comparative analysis, and discussion, highlighting key discoveries, trends, architectural review, and real-life applications.
+Finally, Section \ref{sect:conclusion} concludes with insights drawn from the study.